DataDog/documentation/content/en/getting_started/opentelemetry/_index.md

 ### Configuring your application to send infrastructure metrics

-As an example, you will configure your OpenTelemetry Collector to forward Docker container metrics.
+In this example, configure your OpenTelemetry Collector to forward Docker container metrics.

 *Reminder: You must use Linux to send infrastructure metrics from the OpenTelemetry Collector to Datadog.*